ssrg-vt/FoxDec/README.md

 - **`NAME.indirections`**: A plain-text overview of all resolved indirections.
 - **`ENTRY/NAME.dot`**: For each function entry `ENTRY` a control flow graph (CFG).

+We provide two examples that use the `.report` file and its [interface][reportinterface].
+From the same directory as where `foxdec-exe` was ran, one can run:

+    foxdec-disassembler-exe examples/du/du.report
+    foxdec-isabelle-exe examples/du/du.report

+The first reads in the report and provides an overview of disassembled instructions.
+The second is more involved: it generates Isabelle/HOL `.thy` files containing all invariants.
+The disassembler provides a good example of how to use the `.report` file and its [interface][reportinterface].

 ## Documentation<a name="docs"></a>